smenjas/software-engineering-notes/web-development-roadmap.md

 - CRUD
 - blog

 10. Learn a framework.
-Django
+- for Python, see Django or Flask

 11. Port the application from step 9 to a framework.